GSA/digitalgov-pra/_pages/clearance-process/supporting-statement.md

 *	Revising the selection of a control group to make analytical comparisons more meaningful.
 *	Clarifying questions to improve reliability of responses.

-## Unnecessary duplication
+## Avoidance of unnecessary duplication
 Before collecting more information, see if there’s already accessible information that could serve the same purpose or need.
 This can include information collected for another purpose, such as administrative records, other federal agencies and programs, or other public and private sources.

-If existing information sources don’t have the level of detail needed to meet the purpose and need, or which can’t be meaningfully analyzed together with other collected responses, then the information gathered is necessary, not duplicative.
+If existing information sources don’t have the level of detail needed to meet the purpose and need, or  can’t be meaningfully analyzed together with other collected responses, then the information gathered is necessary and not duplicative.